ckeditor/ckeditor4-presets/README.md

 CKEditor 4 Presets Builder
 ==========================

 This builder is a tool that creates CKEditor release files for the main "preset" configurations officially distributed at <http://ckeditor.com>.
-It is targeted to the CKEditor core team, to test the preset builds and to update the ckeditor.com website on new releases.
+It is targeted to the CKEditor core team, to test the preset builds, to update the ckeditor.com website on new releases and to generate the [nightly builds](http://nightly.ckeditor.com/).

 A preset is a CKEditor configuration for building that includes a specific set of plugins.
 Currently, there are 3 presets defined: **standard**, **basic** and **full**.